Base period wages used in establishing a claim are the wages paid in the first four

 even when the individual is hired or paid by the employee.
 An employer is deemed

-to have constructive knowledge if he should have reasonably known or expected his
+to have constructive knowledge if they should have reasonably known or expected their

 employee to engage another individual.